FindMySchool LogoFindMySchool

 At GCSE, the overall picture is more mixed, in a way that is common for schools serving a broad intake.

-The EBacc average point score is 4.32, compared with an England figure of 4.08.
+• The EBacc average point score is 5.

-On the FindMySchool ranking for GCSE outcomes, the school is ranked 1562nd in England and 10th in St Albans, which places it in line with the middle 35% of schools in England (25th to 60th percentile).
+On the FindMySchool ranking for GCSE outcomes, the school is ranked 920th out of 3,895 in England for GCSE academic outcomes and 9th in St Albans in the local secondary ranking.
 (These are proprietary FindMySchool rankings based on official data.)

 What this usually means in practice is that outcomes are not driven solely by selecting the highest prior attainers.
 Instead, the school appears to add value across a range of starting points, which is consistent with the positive Progress 8.